Add signature in PDF

 Thank you.

-Well, I am afraid; the issue is not resolved yet.
+Well, I am afraid the issue is not resolved yet.
 However, I have requested the development team to share an ETA regarding the resolution of the issue.
 As soon as I get a response, I will update you via this forum thread.

 Sorry for the inconvenience,

-Over development team is investigating your issue and I
+The development team is investigating your issue and I would like to share findings with you.

-this issue to fix it.
-I will keep you posted via this forum thread.<o:p></o:p>
+Our development team is further investigating this issue to fix it.
+I will keep you posted via this forum thread.

 Hello.